 How can Hutton + Rostron help?

-H+R are an independent team of building professionals and surveying consultants with extensive experience of carrying out timber surveys and dry rot surveys on buildings of all types and ages.
+H+R are an independent team of building professionals who are wood rot specialists and surveying consultants with extensive experience in carrying out timber surveys and dry rot surveys on buildings of all types and ages.
 We can provide highly effective, environmentally friendly solutions to control and deal with dry rot outbreaks in your building.

 We use a range of non-destructive and minimally invasive survey techniques to get to the bottom of the problem including various electronic precision instruments, monitoring equipment, and of course our specially trained Rothounds® whose advanced sense of smell can detect active and inactive dry rot.